maxreiss123/GeneExpressionProgramming.jl/README.md

    julia --project==. test/paper_study.jl
   ```

-- Remark for your own csv file: Main_min_with_csv.jl in the test folder provides a step by step guide on how to initialize the GEP for your own problem
+- Remark for your CSV file: Main_min_with_csv.jl in the test folder provides a step-by-step guide on how to initialize the GEP for your own problem
+- Remark for your CSV file and utilizing dimensional homogeneity: Main_min_with_csv_and_units.jl in the test folder provides a step-by-step guide

 While running the tests, the application produces a 'CSV' file, which can be evaluated using the 'postprocess_equations.jl'.
 (Here, you need to adapt the paths within the lower section of the script.)
   ```